killop/anything_about_game/README.md

 * [EasyTab](https://github.com/dav-sea/EasyTab)
 * [unity-serializable-collections](https://github.com/gilzoide/unity-serializable-collections)Serializable versions of Dictionary, HashSet and KeyValuePair for Unity 2020.1+
 * [OdinTree](https://github.com/MasterZ0/OdinTree) This attribute will make it easier when you need to create custom fields and windows within the NodeCanvas
+* [Unity_FolderSystem](https://github.com/Gaskellgames/Unity_FolderSystem) Extends Unity by adding in custom folder visuals in the scene hierarchy and project files.

 #### Asset-Management
 * [Unity-Ripgrep-Search-Tool](https://github.com/prime31/Unity-Ripgrep-Search-Tool)